kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The pine stays green in winter... wisdom in hardship. - Norman Douglas
+    ## There is only one boss.
+The customer.
+And he can fire everybody in the company from the chairman on down, simply by spending his money somewhere else. - Sam Walton